MBODM/wauzcmd/README.md

 This is the command line version of [WAUZ](https://github.com/mbodm/wauz).
 It works exactly the same way as his "big brother" does.
 It is a typical command line executable for Windows, written in Rust.

 ### How it works
 Exactly the same way as [WAUZ](https://github.com/mbodm/wauz).
-Instead of selecting the 2 folders in a GUI, just pass this 2 folders as command line arguments to the _wauzcmd.exe_ application.
+Instead of selecting the 2 folders in a GUI, just run _wauzcmd.exe_ and pass those 2 folders as command line arguments.

 A few notes here:
 - Use absolute folder paths.